 There’s solace in avoidance of a disasters’ consequences, with a bonus – it organizes your organization.
 By utilizing your enterprise resource planning (ERP) or line of business system’s ability to connect with an automated document management/enterprise content management (ECM) program, you’re able to capture all the information you need to preserve, in any format, throughout your organization.
 This is useful for current documentation, along with converting vulnerable existing/backlog paper in on-site file cabinets and off-site storage, as well as files on your employees’ company-issued and personal PC’s, tablets and phones.

 Once this information is captured and electronic file-formatted in your ECM, it’s synced to the existing data stored in the ERP, updating in real-time with secure, permission-based access available to you at any time from any Internet-connected device.
-This provides the continuity lifeline – if your facilities suffer damage, and staff are conducting their duties remotely to continue business operations, all the information needed is accessible to do so, just as if it were any other day.
+This approach to document storage provides a continuity lifeline – if your facilities suffer damage, and staff are conducting their duties remotely to continue business operations, all the information needed is accessible to do so, just as if it were any other day.
 Which on those particular days, you’ll wish it were…

 ECM-ERP integrations also facilitate ease of off-site data center backup of your servers, enabling system replication, to provide IT staff a convenient, cost-effective way to protect data, in case of damage to/loss of on-site servers.
 Time or physical access may not be available to get them out of harm’s way during the disaster.